Physical properties of a generalized model of multilayer adsorption of dimers: Results and discussion

 \subsection{Electrical conductivity}

-The Frank and Lobb algorithm \cite{frank1988highly} was used for finding the conductivity between the left and right borders of the two-dimensional structure that results from the dimer deposition process.
-Therefore the same procedure described in \cite{palacios2022transport} was used.
-The calculations of the conductivity \(\sigma\) were performed for each time until the multilayer reaches a given height using the same methodology applied in \cite{palacios2022transport}.
+The Frank and Lobb algorithm~\cite{Frank1988} was used for finding the conductivity between the left and right boundaries of the two-dimensional structure that results from the dimer deposition process.
+The same approach described in~\cite{Palacios2022} was followed.
+The calculations of the conductivity \(\sigma\) were performed each time until the multilayer reaches a given height.
 For each given value of \(H_{max}\), the computer experiments were repeated 1200 times.

-In Fig. \ref{fig:scalingsigma} we show the behavior of the mean conductivity as a function of \(H_{max}\) for different values of \(L\) and for two values of \(p_0\).
+In Fig.\ \ref{fig:scalingsigma}, we show the behavior of the mean conductivity as a function of \(H_{max}\) for different values of \(L\) and for two values of \(p_0\).

-As is known, the percolation phase transition occurs when a material undergoes a transition from an insulating state to a conducting state.
-In general exists a power law scaling relation between the electrical conductivity \(\sigma\) and the linear size \(L\) of the structure near the percolation threshold through two different scaling relations for \(\sigma_-\) (conductivity before the percolation transition) and \(\sigma_+\) (conductivity after the percolation transition) \cite{cherkasova2010percolation, tarasevich2017influence},i.e.,
+As is known, the percolation phase transition occurs when a system undergoes a transition from an insulating state to a conducting state.
+In general, there exists a power-law scaling relation between the electrical conductivity \(\sigma\) and the linear size \(L\) of the structure near the percolation threshold through two different scaling relations for \(\sigma_-\) (conductivity before the percolation transition) and \(\sigma_+\) (conductivity after the percolation transition)~\cite{Cherkasova2010, Tarasevich2017},i.e.,

-In Table \ref{table:2} we show the values of the scaling exponents \(\gamma_-\) and \(\gamma_+\) for the same values of \(p_0\) used in Table \ref{table:1}.
+In Table \ref{table:2}, we list the values of the scaling exponents \(\gamma_-\) and \(\gamma_+\) for the same values of \(p_0\) used in Table \ref{table:1}.

-The first interesting result is that for \(H_{max}\) below the percolation transition the system presents a certain universality, which is reflected in a constant value (equal to 1) of the scale exponents of \(\sigma_-\), regardless of the value of \(p_0\).
-This value for the scaling exponent implies that the system belongs to the universality class of percolation in two dimensions \cite{jang2019universality, bunde2012fractals}.
-The case of scaling exponents for \(\sigma_+\) is more interesting.
-The results shown in the third column of the Table \ref{table:2} suggest that after the percolation point, the behaviour of the conductivity depends critically of \(p_0\).
-At a given \(H_{max}\), the conductivity can drop more faster after the percolation threshold if horizontal alignment of dimers increases, i.e., horizontal alignment induces decrease of the conductivity at given conditions, as expected.
+The first interesting result is that for $H_{max}<H_c$, i.e., below the percolation transition, the system presents a universal behavior, which is reflected through a constant value (equal to 1) of the scaling exponent of \(\sigma_-\), regardless of the value of \(p_0\).
+This value for the scaling exponent implies that the system belongs to the universality class of percolation transition in two dimensions~\cite{Jang2019,Bunde1996}.
+The scaling exponent for \(\sigma_+\) is more interesting.
+The results shown in the third column of Table \ref{table:2} suggest that just above the percolation point, the critical behavior of the conductivity depends on \(p_0\).
+More specifically, in the post-critical regime, the decay of conductivity \(\sigma_+\) with $L$ becomes faster with increasing $p_0$, i.e., horizontal alignment induces the decrease of the conductivity for a given set of parameter values.